 Yet the ACS campaign to persuade the young continues.
 In Bloomfield, N.J., last week, 35 eighth graders intently watched an ACS film strip.
-A drawing showed damaged cells and the voice said: "Once chemicals from eigarettes have succeeded in damaging the cells, cancer may begin . . . to smoke or not to smoke . . . it is your decision . . . what you decide may determine your future!"
+A drawing showed damaged cells and the voice said: "Once chemicals from cigarettes have succeeded in damaging the cells, cancer may begin ... to smoke or not to smoke ... it is your decision ... what you decide may determine your future!"

-Next month, the Surgeon General's

 Next month, the Surgeon General's committee will render its decision.
 Then each smoker will have to make up his own mind-to smoke or not to smoke.